 The Allure of Eating Disorders: Perfection and Shameadmin

-Some people may find this surprising, but eating disorders like anorexia nervosa and bulimia can provide individuals with a sense of purpose.
-They are on a mission to remake themselves and finally become happy.
-People suffering from an eating disorder will have an inner voice that tells them that they will be happy if they can just lose the weight.
+Eating disorders such as anorexia nervosa and bulimia often provide individuals with a sense of purpose; as if they are on a mission to remake themselves and finally become happy.
+People suffering from an eating disorder may have that inner voice telling them they will be happy if they can just lose the weight.
 This same voice tells a person with anorexia or bulimia that their worth is primarily measured by how they physically look.

 Due to this stigma, and feelings of shame, people may choose to struggle with their eating disorder alone.
-However, they should understand that there is no shame in having a diagnosed eating disorder.
-Perceived feelings of shame for having an eating disorder is a poor reason for not seeking professional help.
+However, they should understand that there is no shame in having a diagnosed eating disorder, and is not a reason to resist seeking professional help.
 But, these feelings of shame and fear create additional medical complications and high mortality rates for individuals struggling with an eating disorder.

 It is possible to fully recover from eating disorders like anorexia and bulimia.
 However, when a person is alone, it may feel like there is no escape from the obsessive thoughts about food and body weight.
 A trained healthcare professional can guide and support people as they come to terms with their perceptions and thoughts.
 Research shows that without proper treatment and professional assistance, the prospects for a full recovery are greatly diminished.
 In this case, a do it on your own approach is not the best choice.